julianh2o/RokuAlexaLambdaSkill/README.md

 ====================
 ## Description

-This project provides an Alexa skill to control a local roku device with voice.
+This project provides an Alexa skill to control a local Roku device with voice commands using <a href="https://sdkdocs.roku.com/display/sdkdoc/External+Control+Guide">Roku External Controls</a>.
 See the the blog post below for original content/commands

 Added commands:  Lauch Plex, Pandora, Hulu, Amazon Video, Home

 ## Provides

-  * nodejs server for local device
+  * nodejs server for controlling the local device
   * AWS Lambda code
   * Alexa Skill code